financial aid package

 This section lists all of the different money that is offered from the federal government, state government, and institution that does not have to be paid back.
 A more detailed description of Grants and Scholarships can be found here.
-These are invaluable when paying for college!
+These are invaluable when deciding how to pay for college!

 This is what is required to pay to attend the college.
 It is calculated by subtracting Grants and Scholarships from Cost of Attendance.
 LoanMajor’s College Price Search shows the estimated net cost of different colleges based on family income.